4 Steps to prepare your skin for autumn

 Peeling and Masks

 The gray haze is softened by a gentle peeling or a mask – they remove dead skin cells, make the complexion appear clearer and finally make the skin more receptive to subsequent actives.
 Rely on gentle peelings and choose one with particularly small peeling pearls to avoid stressing the surface of the skin further.
+Alternatively, you can enjoy our Vegan Facial Dry Brush for a very gentle peeling to remove any dead skin cells.
 If you don’t enjoy peelings you can also use our Hydration Mask to boost the hydration in your skin cells during the change in season.
 When removing the mask as you gently rub off the mask instead of washing it off you can gently peel off the dead skin cells to reveal a rejuvenated glow.

 Nourishing and antioxidant rich serums shall not be missed which are ideally applied with circular, massaging movements providing the skin with new energy.
 Enriched with active ingredients such as vitamins, Hyaluronic acid, Antioxidants such as Niacinamide, vitamin C or Centella Asiatica extracts, they ensure a fresher and firmer complexion.
 You can apply our Everyday Glow Serum providing you with a nourishing base of botanical extracts and oils as well as a clever Glow Complex to re-energise your skin cells.
 You can combine this with our vitamin c based powder – Our Antioxidant Defence Booster.